 Justin was a Captain in the United States Army and an AH-64D Apache helicopter pilot.
 A Veteran of Operation Iraqi Freedom, he held various leadership positions such as Attack Platoon leader, Maintenance Platoon Leader, Company Executive Officer, and Assistant Operations Officer.
 He was also selected from amongst his peers to serve as the Brigade Commander’s aide.

 Justin attended Embry-Riddle Aeronautical University, where he received a B.S. in Aerospace Studies and minored in Computer Science, Psychology, and Space Flight.
+He also holds a M.S. in Data Analytics (MSDA) from the University of Central Florida.

 Specializing in product, media, technology and communications, John has over 16 years of experience building creative strategic solutions that drive marketers and brands through technology.
 Understanding how science can empower communication and drive business advantage is what he does.